pequet/cursor-project-boilerplate/.github/instructions/293-javascript-formatting-standards.instructions.md

 ---
 description:  Defines consistent structure and formatting for JavaScript files
-globs: *.js,**/*.js
-alwaysApply: false
+applyTo: "*.js,**/*.js"
 ---

 # 293: JavaScript Formatting Standards

 **Ensure consistent formatting and organization for all JavaScript scripts.**